Vaishali-Rishi/DA_Project_Supply_Chain/README.md

 # Generate Insights to Solve a Supply Chain Issue in FMCG Domain-Data Analysis Project
-This Project was a part of codebasics Resume challenge series.
+This Project was a part of Codebasics challenge series.

 ## Tools used
 Data Visualization : Power BI